Roman Abramovich granted Israeli citizenship, reports say

 The Russian-Jewish billionaire would have been granted citizenship under the Law of Return which allows Jews to become citizens of Israel.

 Abramovich had faced delays renewing his UK visa earlier this month and missed seeing Chelsea win the FA Cup at London's Wembley Stadium.
+An Israeli citizen with a full passport can visit the UK for up to six months without a visa, according to the UK government's web portal.

 A source close to Abramovich told CNN last week that the billionaire's UK visa had expired about three weeks earlier, and that an application was made for a new one but the process of renewal had taken longer than expected.
 There had been no indication about why the UK visa process had taken so long, the source said.